 If there are any discrepancies with your W2 or if your accountant asks for your pay stubs, you'll be happy that you had them at the ready.

 If you're thinking of making a large purchase in the future, like purchasing a car, you might need your paystubs nearby.
 When making a big purchase, buying a home, or taking out a personal loan, you'll need to provide proof of income to the other party.

 Your pay stubs are the easiest and clearest way to provide this.
 You could always ask your employer to reprint or resend your pay stubs, but this can be a lengthy process.
 If you're waiting on something time-sensitive, missing your pay stubs might be enough to lose out on a great opportunity.
 Still, fussing about how long should you keep pay stubs?
 Well, it pays off!

 So how long should you keep pay stubs?
 Long story short, once a year has gone by, you're probably safe getting rid of your pay stubs.
 When you do, move to the trash, make sure you get rid of them properly.
 These pay stubs contain sensitive personal information and you don't want them getting into the wrong hands.

 Use a personal shredder to properly shred your stubs and protect your personal information.
 The last thing you want to do is put something that important in the trash in one piece.

 The Importance Of Pay Stubs

-There are many reasons to hold onto pay stubs long after you first receive them.
+There are many reasons to hold onto pay stubs long after you first receive them and the question of how long should you keep pay stubs is not all that uncommon.
 You never know what situation you might run into when you need them.
+To learn more about the importance of a pay stub document, check out this blog article.
 Lost your paystub and need help proving your income?
-Check out our pay stub generator today!
+Check out our pay stub templates for your chance to create your stubs with the paystub creator today!